Silly Season Scorecard: Go Fas Racing, Corey LaJoie news leaves one major ride open

 No. 3: Danny Stockman replaces Justin Alexander as Austin Dillon‘s crew chief in 2019 (move confirmed Nov.
 26)

 No. 11: Mike Wheeler will not return as Denny Hamlin‘s crew chief for 2019 (announcement made Nov.
 16).
-No replacement has yet been announced.
+Chris Gabehart will takeover.

 No. 24: Chad Knaus replaces Darian Grubb as William Byron‘s crew chief in 2019 (announcement made Oct.
 10)